Author’s Note: I have written this post in partnership with Toyota. The opinions that lie within are my own.

 - Value an open, multi-functional conversation.
 There isn’t a single team that works in a vacuum.
 The quality of your work depends on the quality of communication among the teams that serve your clients, patients or customers.
 Ensure that the channels are wide-open.

 - Watch “hand-offs”.
-Delivery success often rests at the point where customers or processes move on to be served by another function.
+Delivery success often rests at the point where customers or processes move on or are served by another function.
 Examine how your team can make these transitions smoother.
 The strength of a relay rests on these moments.

 - LBWA.
 (Leadership by walking around) I’ve found that leadership can often inadvertently undermine progress once changes are instituted.
-The more leaders are removed from the work, the slower the progress.
+The more leaders are removed from the work, the slower the progress & recovery.
 So — leaders must stay connected to employees and offer support.

 They made the commitment to listen to their own environment and improve.